B-AJ-Amar/c-web-server/README.md

 - **Large Request Handling**
   - [x] Fix buffer overflow issues when sending large files.
-  - [ ] Handle receiving large requests (buffer overflow). (i will do this after multi-threading to avoid conflicts)
+  - [x] (1/2 i didnt handle large php request yet and i dont think that i will do it)Handle receiving large requests (buffer overflow). (i will do this after multi-threading to avoid conflicts)

 - **Multi-Threading Support**
   - [x] Enable the server to handle multiple clients concurrently using thread pool.